micker7/Virtual-Pet/README.md

-# Virtual-Pet
-Created by Michaela Young, Trey Crumrine, Sergei Klein
+A game where you can create and interact with a virtual pet, created by Michaela Young, Trey Crumrine, Sergei Klein

 Welcome!